-Albright Hereditary Osteodystrophy: Growth Hormone Trial and Cognitive/Behavioral Assessments
+Albright Hereditary Osteodystrophy: Natural History, Growth, and Cognitive/Behavioral Assessments

-We, the researchers, have found that growth hormone deficiency is very common in patients with pseudohypoparathyroidism type 1a, which falls under the broader condition termed Albright hereditary osteodystrophy.
+We, the researchers, are following the natural history of Albright hereditary osteodystrophy.
+We have found that growth hormone deficiency is very common in patients with pseudohypoparathyroidism type 1a, which falls under the broader condition termed Albright hereditary osteodystrophy.
 Patients with pseudohypoparathyroidism type 1a typically are short and obese.
 Some of these patients are not short during childhood, but due to a combination of factors, they end up short as adults.
-We are evaluating the effect of growth hormone treatment in those patients with pseudohypoparathyroidism type 1a who are found to be growth hormone deficient.
-We hypothesize that growth hormone deficiency may contribute to the short stature and obesity found in this condition.
-We are also evaluating the effect of growth hormone on patients with pseudohypoparathyroidism type 1a who are not growth hormone deficient (ie., growth hormone sufficient).
+We are evaluating the effect of growth hormone treatment in those patients with pseudohypoparathyroidism type 1a who are found to be growth hormone deficient or those who are growth hormone sufficient and were found to have a positive clinical response to growth hormone in a prior clinical trial under R01 FD003409, IND 67148 or those who meet the criteria of idiopathic short stature or SGA.

 We are also evaluating neurocognitive and psychosocial functioning in participants with AHO in order to determine the specific impairments that are most common in the condition and to determine the best approach toward management.

 Funding source -- Growth hormone study: FDA OOPD [R01 FD003409 (which has ended) and R01 FD002568 (which has ended)] Cognitive/behavior: NICHD R21 HD078864

 |Pseudohypoparathyroidism Type 1A Albright Hereditary Osteodystrophy||Behavioral: neurocognitive and psychosocial testing|